JUNYOKAN!

 8-10 July 1944:

 CruDiv 7's TONE, CHIKUMA, KUMANO and SUZUYA depart Kure with Group "B"'s battleships KONGO and NAGATO, cruiser MOGAMI, DesRon 10's light cruiser YAHAGI with DesDiv 17's URAKAZE, ISOKAZE, HAMAKAZE and the YUKIKAZE and Group "A"'s YAMATO and MUSASHI, CruDiv 4's ATAGO, TAKAO, MAYA and CHOKAI, DesRon 2's light cruiser NOSHIRO with DesDiv 27's AKISHIMO and HAYASHIO, DesDiv 31's KISHINAMI, OKINAMI and ASASHIMO, DesDiv 32's FUJINAMI, HAMANAMI and SHIMAKAZE, DesDiv 17's HAMAKAZE, DesDiv 27's SHIGURE and SAMIDARE.
-Carries Imperial Army troops and material to Nakagusuku Bay, Okinawa.
+Carries Imperial Army troops and material to Nakagusuku Bay.

 12 July 1944:

-Group B departs Okinawa.
+Group "B" departs Okinawa.

 14 July 1944: